Aiden-Peace300/c0723-code-solutions/node-process/node-process-quiz-notes.md

 ## Notes

 - what is the 'top' command ?
   top command is used to show the Linux processes.
-It provides a dynamic real-time view of the running system
+It provides a dynamic real-time view of the running system.